-The following graph compares the cumulative 5-year total return attained by shareholders on Hallmark's common stock relative to the cumulative total returns of the NASDAQ Composite index, the NASDAQ Insurance index, and the S&P Property & Casualty Insurance index.
-The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from December 31, 2006 through December 31, 2011.
+The following graph compares the cumulative 5-Year total return provided shareholders on Hallmark's common stock relative to the cumulative total returns of the NASDAQ Composite index, the NASDAQ Insurance index, and the S&P Property & Casualty Insurance index.
+An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock and in each index on December 31, 2007 and its relative performance is tracked through December 31, 2012.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\ Among Hallmark Financial Services, Inc., the NASDAQ Composite Index, the S&P Property & Casualty Insurance Index, and the NASDAQ Insurance Index
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\

+Among Hallmark Financial Services, Inc., the NASDAQ Composite Index, the S&P Property & Casualty Insurance Index, and the NASDAQ Insurance Index

-\\$100 invested on 12/31/06 in stock or index, including reinvestment of dividends.
+\\$100 invested on 12/31/07 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.

-Copyright© 2012 S&P, a division of The McGraw -Hill Companies Inc. All rights reserved.
+Copyright© 2013 S&P, a division of The McGraw-Hill Companies Inc. All rights reserved.